Filter by

 • End the workshop by enjoying your handmade sweets with a bowl of matcha tea, experiencing the harmonious balance of flavours.

-Whether you're a novice or have some experience in wagashi-making, this workshop offers a unique opportunity to immerse yourself in the traditional Japanese confectionery arts and create beautiful sweets that reflect the serene beauty of early winter.
+Whether you're a novice or have some experience in wagashi-making, this workshop offers a unique opportunity to immerse yourself in the traditional Japanese confectionery arts and create beautiful sweets that reflect the serene beauty of winter.
 All materials and tools will be provided, and you'll leave with your own handcrafted sweets, along with the skills to make more at home.

 Allergens: Wagashi contains white beans, red beans, rice, syrup and food colouring.